angela-d/brain-dump/networking/openwrt/custom-dns.md

 - :warning: When using `ams-dnscrypt-nl` Google appeared as a resolver during a [DNS Leak Test](https://dnsleaktest.com/)
   - (despite Google already having been removed as a fallback resolver in the default config)

+  - :warning: When using `yandex` it appears they "poison" the DNS by loading Russian paypal.com over PayPal's own regional auto-detect settings

 3. Test loading configs:
 ```bash
 dnscrypt-proxy -config /etc/dnscrypt-proxy2/dnscrypt-proxy.toml -check